Advocacy

 Federation of American Scientists: Worked on advancing policy entrepreneurship to make the work of policymakers more impactful and help realize the potential of landmark legislation by assisting the federal government in fostering innovation and U.S. competitiveness.

-Society for Neuroscience: Drafted a Congressional testimony in support of NIH & NSF Funding (FY20), as well as Policy Responses on reducing administrative burden and improving the BRAIN Initiative, and planned and implemented SfN Hill Day.
+Society for Neuroscience: Drafted a Congressional testimony in support of NIH & NSF Funding (FY20) (news page), as well as policy responses on reducing administrative burden and improving the BRAIN Initiative, and planned and implemented SfN Hill Day.

 Future of Research: Contributed to FLSA and Postdocs resource on monitoring institutional compliance with the FLSA, and to synthesizing mentoring climate guidelines for institutions.